jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 2008-09-29

-However, New In does mean creation from the outside and New Out does mean creation on the inside… so … it’s not just the inside then… how does that relate to the rest of the ideas about In, Out and Thru?
+However, New In does mean creation from the outside and New Out does mean creation on the inside... so ... it’s not just the inside then... how does that relate to the rest of the ideas about In, Out and Thru?

 JJ